Art & Nature: Dispatch from Tajikistan

 We will hear about Tajikistan’s rich history, its traditional decorative and applied arts, colorful embroidery and carpets, as well as a contemporary art scene and the problems artists encounter in the state-controlled environment.

-We will also hear about the environmental issues facing Tajikistan: environmental pollution caused by cement and coal production, land degradation, limited access to water resources, lack of infrastructure and the valiant efforts of a small group of activists from the Black Smith Institute in Tajikistan to fight deterioration and create meaningful change.
+We will also hear about the environmental problems facing Tajikistan: pollution caused by cement and coal production, land degradation and limited access to water resources.
+A small group local and international activists are working to focus attention on these critical issues.

-Lola Ulugova (Lolisanam) founded and directed Tajik Bio-Cultural Initiatives, a NGO dedicated to Tajik arts and environmental issues.
-In 2013, she wrote and produced the nation’s first 3D animation film, designed to promote awareness of environmental issues among children.
-Previously, she produced several cultural DVDs archiving Tajik dance and biocultural diversity; was a Field Production Manager on the documentary Buzkashi!
-By Najeeb Mirza (Canada); from 1999-2005 was the manager of Gurminj Museumin Dushanbe, an important museum of musical instruments; has been involved in the administration of multiple government and NGO research projects and publications in Tajikistan; and has been the organizer of several major art exhibitions.
+Lola Ulugova founded and directed Tajik Bio-Cultural Initiatives, a NGO dedicated to Tajik arts and environmental issues.
+She has been involved in the administration of multiple government and NGO research projects and publications in Tajikistan; and has been the organizer of several major art exhibitions.
 She holds a Masters degree from the University of Turin, Italy and an undergraduate degree in Russian Language and Literature.
-She has been Arts and Culture Program Coordinator at Open Society Institute (OSIAF) Tajikistan since 2014.
-She co-produced “After the Curtain” along with Emelie Mahdavian (USA).

 (From Arts & International Affairs)